 Personal emails and letters from board members and presidents are common choices.

-A letter of appreciation from the head of the animal shelter or a child that can now attend school can be extremely powerful.
+A letter of appreciation from the head of the animal shelter or a child who can now attend school can be extremely powerful.
 If privacy is a concern, you can send blind letters that only include the first name of your beneficiary.

 Another option is to have a fellow donor say thank you.